 The social distribution of ecosystem services

-See our upcoming webinar on this topic, together with links to reports on this topic.
+See our page with links to reports on this topic.

 Promoting learning in the natural outdoors

 - In 2011, Natural England commissioned an Assessment of the benefits of learning outside the classroom in natural environments.
 This examines the economic value of the benefits associated with learning in natural environments.
 The qualitative evidence reviewed suggests there is a significant value, with benefits including educational attainment, awareness of environment, behavioural outcomes and attitudes to other children, social cohesion, health benefits, staff morale and a more attractive school.

 - Natural Connections was project to increase the number of children experiencing the full range of benefits that come from learning in natural environments.
 While it closed formally in 2016, dialogue about this topic continues via a blog page.
 The project was led by Natural England together with the Council for Learning Outside the Classroom, and a large consortium of civil society organisations.
 It involved around 200 schools in areas of high multiple deprivation in Plymouth, Torbay, Bristol, Cornwall and North Somerset.